Alternative Fuel Infrastructure Tax Credit

 Beginning January 1, 2023, fueling equipment for natural gas, propane, hydrogen, electricity, E85, or diesel fuel blends containing a minimum of 20% biodiesel, is eligible for a tax credit of 30% of the cost or 6% in the case of property subject to depreciation, not to exceed $100,000.
 Eligible projects that meet prevailing wage and apprenticeship requirements may be eligible to receive the full 30% tax credit, regardless of depreciation status.
 Permitting and inspection fees are not included in covered expenses.

-Qualified fueling equipment must be installed in locations that meet the following census tract requirements:
+Qualified fueling equipment must be installed in locations that meet one of the following census tract requirements:

 The census tract is not an urban area;